Perino's: In popular culture

 Before its closure in 1986, Perino's had already become a popular filming location, appearing both as itself and for general use in restaurant scenes.
 It continued in this vein and as a venue for the occasional private event through 2004, when it was purchased by a developer.

 The exterior of Perino's at its first location appears in Sunset Boulevard (1950), in the scene where Norma Desmond takes Joe to a haberdashery to buy clothes.

-George Hamilton appears in the restaurant, in the 1979 "Love at first Bite" film, with Susan Saint James and Richard Benjamin.
+George Hamilton appears in the restaurant, in the 1979 film Love at First Bite, with Susan Saint James and Richard Benjamin.

-Dustin Hoffman appears in the restaurant, in "Marathon Man."
+Dustin Hoffman appears in the restaurant, in Marathon Man.

 American Gigolo (1980) filmed a scene at Perino's where Richard Gere's character Julian asks Anne (Nina van Pallandt) for help.

 The 1981 biopic Mommie Dearest featured a scene where Joan Crawford attends dinner with Louis B. Mayer at Perino's.
 She later declares that "Perino's is my place!" in anger at having to dine with her boss.
 Later in the film Crawford and her daughter attend lunch there.

 Scarface (1983) uses Perino's for a restaurant scene between Tony Montana, Elvira and Manny.

 Numerous television shows used Perino's for restaurant scenes, including Melrose Place, Hart to Hart, Dallas, Falcon Crest and Columbo.

 1992's Chaplin includes a scene where Charlie Chaplin (Robert Downey Jr.) takes Paulette Goddard (Diane Lane) to Perino's for dinner.

 The 2017 FX anthology series Feud: Bette & Joan sets numerous dining scenes at Perino's for the fictional counterparts of real-life regulars Joan Crawford, Bette Davis and Hedda Hopper.
 The famous dining room of Perino's was recreated on a soundstage.